Kanharajput/ReactJs/README.md

 - Handling fetch the errors

 - Create custom hooks, it's like putting everything in single file and then extract the things which we want in componene.

+-React doesn't have the routing functionality, it just send a single page and when use ask for a different url it just inject
+    the content of that page.
+    - To use routing feature, install react-router-dom.
+Import BrowserRouter, Route, Routes from this library.
+BrowserRouter cover up all the components which means all component can use the BrowserRouter, Route declares a single route and Routes as name suggest covers all routes.